-Mary’s Sugar Cookies are a classic sugar cookie recipe with buttercream icing and sprinkles.
+Mary's Sugar Cookies are classic soft sugar cookies with buttercream icing and sprinkles.
+This is my all time favorite Christmas cookie recipe from childhood that my aunt Emily would make every year.
 Click here for video.

 I've had two people ask me about sugar cookies in the last week.
 I offered to make a treat for my neighbor to say thank you for watching our pets.
 He requested sugar cookies.
 Then, I ran into an old friend at my son's basketball practice and she asked me if I had a good sugar cookie recipe!
 Well, yes Kate, I certainly do and here it is.